Ivanti: 2021 Pulse Connect Secure hack

 On April 20, 2021, cybersecurity firm FireEye reported that hackers with suspected Chinese government ties exploited Pulse Secure VPN to break into government agencies, defense companies and financial institutions in Europe and the US.
 The report detailed how hackers repeatedly took advantage of several known and one novel flaw in Pulse Secure VPN to gain access to dozens of organizations in the defense industrial sector.
 The US Department of Homeland Security confirmed the intrusions in a public advisory, urging network administrators to scan for signs of compromise.
 Ivanti published an emergency workaround which DHS urged network admins to install.
 The Cybersecurity and Infrastructure Security Agency ordered federal civilian agencies to take several steps to reduce risk from the suspected breach.
 FireEye reported that some of the intrusions using the vulnerabilities began as early as August 2020, conducted by those with suspected ties to the Chinese government.
 There were similarities between the hack and intrusions in 2014 and 2015 conducted by a Chinese espionage actor named APT5.
 After further examination, CISA discovered that at least 5 federal agencies had been breached, among 24 agencies that use the Pulse Connect Secure products.

+According to a February 2026 Bloomberg report, Ivanti had discovered the breach as early as February 2021, two months before FireEye's public disclosure.
+The hackers had planted a backdoor that allowed them to compromise 119 unnamed organisations using the same VPN product.
+Mandiant had also been aware of the intrusions, having alerted Ivanti that hackers exploited the vulnerability to breach European and U.S. military contractors.
+Bloomberg's reporting linked the scale of the breach in part to rounds of layoffs under Clearlake Capital Group's ownership of Ivanti, particularly in 2022, which affected employees with deep institutional knowledge of the company's products and their security.